Sample: Fizzleburn — The Accidental Genius of Atheron

 He let a little more intent through the gate.

-The light considered his request, then decided—with the optimism of a lantern in a storm—that he meant flare.
+The light considered his request, then decided, with the optimism of a lantern in a storm, that he meant flare.
 It leapt, harmless but sudden, to the intensity of sunlight in a jar.
 Students around him flinched.
 Someone cursed eloquently in Elvish.
-Blizzit yanked, the light bobbled, then dimmed too far—went out—came back—flickered with the stubbornness of a candle in a corridor when you really need it not to.
+Blizzit yanked, the light bobbled, then dimmed too far, went out, came back, and flickered with the stubbornness of a candle in a corridor when you really need it not to.

 “Control, applicant,” the proctor said mildly.

 Blizzit steadied his breathing.
 He thought of the pocket watch ticking a little fast and decided to match it.
-Tick—breathe—glow.
-Tick—breathe—glow.
+Tick, breathe, glow.
+Tick, breathe, glow.
 The light settled, bright and even, a proper signal.
 He held it to the count of eight and let it go.
 No scorch marks.
 No screaming.
-A wholly reasonable success, except for the part where he’d almost escorted the class to noon.
+A wholly reasonable success, except for the part where he’d almost given the class a sunburn.

 The proctor made a neat mark on his slate.
 Not a frown, not a smile.
 Blizzit walked out of the circle with his pulse in his ears and the sense that he had been only barely persuasive to a very small star.